seraogianluca/GIAR/sentimentanalysisdoc.md

 The dataset we prepared cointains a lot of different instances of the 3 classes.
 Because we find only 333 instances of postive class (minority class), in order to build a balanced dataset, we decided to reduce numerosity of the data applying a random sampling without replacement to the other 2 classes till we have the same amount of istances for each class.

+(immagine di weka con le 3 colonne uguali?)

+We need now to transform our stream of characters into a stream of processing units, called `tokens`.
+During this step, after removing punctuation marks, non-text characters and special symbols, each text is represented as a set of words.

+(immagine di esempio prima-dopo?)

+At this point we need to handle noise removing `stop-words`.
+Those are words providing little or no useful information to the text analysis, for this reason they can be considered as noise.
+Stop-words are:
+- Common stop-words include articles, conjunctions, prepositions, pronouns...
+- Other stop-words are those typically appearing very often in sentences of the considered language (language-specific stop-words), or in the particular context analyzed (domain-specific stop-words);
+- At the end of this step, each text is cleaned from stop-words, and thus reduced to a sequence of relevant tokens.

+(immagine di esempio prima-dopo?)